 All Campfires MUST be confined to the fire rings that are provided or to personal grills.
 Fires may never be left unattended.
 To remove potential hazards for future users, extinguish campfires and remove fire debris before leaving.

 No outside firewood allowed; obtain or purchase firewood at or near your camping destination and burn it on-site; firewood can carry invasive insects and diseases that destroy forests.
 Firewood cutting permits may be obtained at the Bayou Bodcau Main Office.
 Only fallen deadwood may be collected.
 Absolutely no fires during burn bans.
 Don't Move Firewood: Protect your forests from tree-killing pests by buying your firewood locally and burning it on-site.
 Visit Dontmovefirewood.org for further information.

-The picnic shelter located at Tom Merrill Recreation Area can be reserved up to 6 months in advanced by calling (318)-949-1804.
+The picnic shelter located at Tom Merrill Recreation Area can be reserved up to 6 months in advanced by reserving online at Recreation.gov or by calling the reservation line at (877) 444-6777.
 The fee is $50 per day, with a max capacity of 75 people.
 (Reservations must be confirmed at least 1 day prior to the date of reservation.
 Payment by card only.)